mekowalski/redux-react-books-app/NOTES.md

   - BookDetail doesn't have functionality to update the `state` therefore no wired up action creators

 - [] actually show details of selected book
   - destructure book property in order to keep code DRY and reference attributes
+  - `TypeError: Cannot read property 'title' of null` refers to when the app first runs, there isn't a selected book and book state is set to `null` therefore the Uncaught TypeError
+  - create conditional to fix error